NRCHKB/NRCHKB.github.io/content/wiki/examples/demo-setup.md

 Once deployed, you can add the bridge(s) to HomeKit using an iOS or iPadOS device.

-First open your Home app and click "Add Accessory"
+First open your Home.app and click "Add Accessory"

 Next you will have to click "Don't have a code or can't scan?" to get to the next screen.
 There you will find your bridge labeled "Demo..." - click one and continue.